 The left part of Figure 10 presents the histograms of the Ku band atmospheric attenuation of the Sigma0.
-In this figure, Sentinel-3A attenuation is compared to the model attenuation computed from ECMWF analyses.
-Jason2 data are not available because the satellite is on safe hold mode.
-Work is ongoing to get Jason3 attenuation from IGDR products in replacement of Jason2.
-The results of S-3A are very similar to model results with an average attenuation close to 0.21dB for S-3A and 0.2dB for Jason2.
-The right part of Figure 10 shows a map of the difference of MWR attenuation and model attenuation computed from ECMWF analyses for Sentinel-3A.
-Globally a bias of 0.02 dB between MWR and model attenuation can be estimated from this plot.
+In this figure, Sentinel3-A attenuation is compared to the model attenuation computed from ECMWF analyses and Jason-3 attenuation from IGDR products.
+The results for both instruments are very similar to model results with an average attenuation close to 0.21dB for S3-A , 0.19dB for Jason3 (0.2dB for model attenuation) .
+The right part of Figure 10 shows a map of the difference of MWR attenuation and model attenuation computed from ECMWF analyses for Sentinel3-A. Globally a bias of 0.02 dB between MWR and model attenuation can be estimated from this plot.